AlexTLDR/blog.alextldr.com/content/posts/boot-repair/index.md

       cat /etc/fstab
       ```
     In my case, Windows was using an efi partition and Linux was using another efi partition.
 The UUID of /efi was wrong (by default it was using the UUID of the Windows efi partition).

+## Simple, isn't it?

+Of course, it took me a full day to figure this out.
+If you're facing the same challenge and the [EndeavourOS forum](https://forum.endeavouros.com) doesn’t have the answer you need, feel free to reach out — I’m happy to help.
+You can contact me at [alex@alextldr.com](mailto:alex@alextldr.com).